gilbertorgit/vjunos_kvm/lab1_byot/examples/README.md

 ## Topology examples

-Please check the **how_to** folder for further details on how to build your topology from scratch.
+Please check **how_to** folder for further details on how to build your topology from scratch.

 <p align="center">
   Example 1 - DC 5-Clos with vjunos-switch, VR vSRX3 (Simulate Customers) and Apstra